cheomanigua/godotdoc/content/docs/data_models/dictionaries.md

 ## More complex dictionaries

-Dictionaries can be more complex that the examples prior.
+Dictionaries can be more complex that the previous examples.

 ### 1. Array within dictionary